 - Other Programming

 - Support Us

 - News and Media

-Through a month-long process, high school students or recent graduates receive an intensive curriculum of acting, movement, music, and writing classes, as well as training in voice and speech, stage combat, and text.
+Through a three-week-long process, high school students or recent graduates receive an intensive curriculum of acting, movement, music, and writing classes, as well as training in voice and speech, stage combat, and text, from July 13 to August 1 (dates subject to change, originally held at The Old Globe campus).
 Master classes are offered with Globe artists and staff, many of whom are among the leaders in their fields.
 These instructors seek to deepen students’ understanding and appreciation of Shakespeare’s writing, and to use his work as a model for engaging the students with their own experiences.
 Studio also incorporates non-Shakespearean material, such as modern music, original texts, and the participants’ own freewrites, in which the group brainstorms topics essential to the story, then breaks out to discover different ways to express them.

-The Pam Farr Summer Shakespeare Studio is generously supported by Pam Farr and Buford Alexander with additional support from lead sponsors Terry Atkinson and Theatre Forward’s Educating Through Theatre Grant.
-Additional support is provided by Ann Davies Fund for Teaching Artists, The James Irvine Foundation, Qualcomm, and ResMed Foundation.
-This activity is funded in part by the California Arts Council, a state agency.
+The Pam Farr Summer Shakespeare Studio is generously supported by Pam Farr and Buford Alexander with additional support by Ann Davies Fund for Teaching Artists and The James Irvine Foundation.
 Financial support is provided by the City of San Diego Commission for Arts and Culture.

 Photo: Students perform with the Summer Shakespeare Studio, 2019.
 Photo by Rich Soublet II.